1. Quarantine the Network

 If some infected files ended up in the System Restore folders, then System Restore needs to be temporarily disabled and a computer has to be restarted.

 After restart, the infected files inside the System Restore folders should be gone.
-Instructions on how to disable System Restore feature can be found from Microsoft:
+Please refer to Microsoft Support for the latest applicable instructions on how to disable the System Restore feature on your operating system.

 Install a firewall on the Internet gateway or to all workstations if a gateway firewall is not available.